pointhi/SimpleSDL/README.md

 - [x] Drawing simple Graphic structures
 - [x] Drawing Text
 - [x] Simple Delay Function
-- [ ] Event-Handler
+- [x] Event-Handler
-- [ ] Images
+- [x] Images
 - [ ] More Fonts
 - [ ] Simple GUI-System
 - [ ] Screenshot
 - [ ] Debug-Window

-##Bugs

-- Surface alone wouldn't worke

 ##Example Programm

-This Programm draw different graphic structures on a window for 5 seconds
+This Programm draw different graphic structures on a window, and close when you press ESC or klick on the Close Button

 ```C++
 /*